We answer some common questions you may have when deciding whether a wealth manager is right for you at this time in your life.

 For most high-net-worth individuals – whether they’re business owners, busy executives or parents juggling family life – there is value in sitting down with a wealth manager.
 In fact, a 2023 RBC Wealth Management survey of UK high-net-worth individuals found that 60 percent feel as though they would benefit from further guidance on wealth management areas1.
 Fundamentally, understanding the role of wealth management professionals makes it easier to know when to engage.

 Life is full of milestones and transitionary moments, and those pivots and changes tend to raise questions about where you’re at, financially speaking.
-“Every stage of your journey comes with a linked financial event that you could quite easily see as the trigger to engage with a wealth manager,” says Annabel Bosman, head of Relationship Management for RBC Wealth Management in the British Isles.
+“Every stage of your journey comes with a linked financial event that you could quite easily see as the trigger to engage with a wealth manager,” says Annabel Bosman, regional centre head – London & South East for RBC Wealth Management in Europe.

 She points to anticipated triggers such as starting a new job, buying property, establishing or selling a business, transitioning wealth to children or grandchildren or succession planning.
 Other triggers might be expected but harder to plan for, such as a sudden move across a border for work or a death in the family.